dylantientcheu/fireman/docs/index.md

     details: Querying is done with a single interface, easily get documents from your firestore instance.
   - icon: 🧑‍🚒
     title: Consistent
-    details: The API is predictable and consistent, making it easy to integrate.
+    details: The API is predictable and consistent, making it easy to integrate in your app.
   - icon: 🔥
-    title: Covers both Firestore and Firestore Admin SDKs
+    title: Covers Firebase client and admin SDKs
-    details: Coming soon
+    details: More functions coming soon
 ---